Pink210/softether-easyinstall/README.md

 </details>

-There is no need to configure SoftEtherVPN with a password.
-Later, you can use SoftEther VPN Server Manager (Windows).
+## certificate

 If you have a domain, you must configure the certificate as follows in Softether Settings:

-## certificate
+<details>
+  <summary>Click here for details</summary>
 NOTE: Only enter one line of code at a time.
 Do not simply copy and paste everything.| On line 4,5, replace "YourDomainName" with your domain name.
 Skip line 1 and start at line 2 if you're currently in Softether Settings.

-<details>
-  <summary>Click here for details</summary>
 ```bash
  echo "1" | /opt/softether/vpncmd 127.0.0.1:5555
  ServerCertSet